Texas Advocacy Project, Inc.

 What is the organization aiming to accomplish?

-Established in 1982 by a group of young lawyers, Texas Advocacy Project (The Project) started as a legal hotline.
+Established in 1982 by a group of young lawyers, Texas Advocacy Project (TAP) started as a legal hotline.
 After receiving an overwhelming number of phone calls from women in abusive situations trying to figure out how the legal system could help them escape, it evolved into a critical resource for Texans facing domestic violence issues.
-Beginning in the 1990's, The Project responded to requests from its collaborating partners to provide domestic violence legal services, in addition to the hotline.
+Beginning in the 1990's, TAP responded to requests from its collaborating partners to provide domestic violence legal services, in addition to the hotline.

-In the decades since, The Project has evolved into an expert on legal issues affecting survivors.
-Today, we provide a range of legal and advocacy services, including working directly with victims, partnering with over 96 domestic violence and sexual assault shelters, law enforcement agencies, schools, and courts across Texas.
-The Project’s robust outreach is targeted at under-served populations such as minorities and teenagers and we specialize in helping victims who have been turned down by their local legal aid service provider.
+In the decades since, TAP has evolved into an expert on legal and social issues affecting survivors.
+Today, we provide a range of legal and social services, including working directly with victims, partnering with over 96 domestic violence and sexual assault shelters, law enforcement agencies, schools, and courts across Texas.
+Our robust outreach is targeted at under-served populations such as minorities and teenagers and we specialize in helping victims who have been turned down by their local legal aid service provider.

 What are the organization's key strategies for making this happen?